How to Get Rid of Bees Safely (Most People Do This Wrong)

 Why this matters: bees lock onto consistent sources.
 Give them a better option, and they’ll choose it over your space.

-Common Mistakes That Make Bee Problems Worse
+Bee Removal Mistakes That Can Make the Problem Worse

 A lot of bee problems get worse because of well-intended reactions.